Search engine scraping

-Search engine scraping is the process of harvesting URLs, descriptions, or other information from search engines such as Google, Bing, Yahoo, or Yandex.
-This is a specific form of screen scraping or web scraping dedicated to search engines only.
+Search engine scraping scraping refers to the automated extraction of URLs, descriptions, and other data from search engine results.
+It is a specialized subset of web scraping focused exclusively on search engine content.

-Most commonly larger search engine optimization (SEO) providers depend on regularly scraping keywords from search engines, especially Google, Sogou to monitor the competitive position of their customers' websites for relevant keywords or their indexing status.
+Most commonly larger search engine optimization (SEO) providers depend on regularly scraping keywords from search engines to monitor the competitive position of their customers' websites for relevant keywords or their indexing status.

-Search engines like Google have implemented various forms of human detection to block any sort of automated access to their service, in the intent of driving the users of scrapers towards buying their official APIs instead.

 The process of entering a website and extracting data in an automated fashion is also often called "crawling".
-Search engine’s like Google, Bing, Yahoo or Sogou get almost all their data from automated crawling bots.
+Search engines get almost all their data from automated crawling bots.

-Search engines are an integral part of the modern online ecosystem.
-They provide a way for people to find information, products, and services online quickly and easily.
-In fact, more than 90% of online experiences begin with a search engine, and the top search results receive the majority of clicks.
-This is why SEO is critical for businesses and organizations that want to succeed in the digital world.

-SEO is essential because it enables websites to rank higher in search results pages, making it easier for people to find them.
-A higher ranking in search results can increase a website's visibility, traffic, and ultimately, revenue.
-SEO can also help businesses and organizations establish their authority, credibility, and reputation in their respective industries.

 Difficulties

-Google is the by far the largest search engine with most users in numbers as well as most revenue in creative advertisements, which makes Google the most important search engine to scrape for SEO related companies.
+Google is by far the largest search engine with most users in numbers as well as most revenue in creative advertisements, which makes Google the most important search engine to scrape for SEO related companies.

 Although Google does not take legal action against scraping, it uses a range of defensive methods that makes scraping their results a challenging task, even when the scraping tool is realistically spoofing a normal web browser: